meker12/commerce-channels.en/help/amazon-sales-channel/amazon-best-practices.md

 ---
 title: Best Practices and Limitations for Amazon Sales Channel
+description: Review the the best practices and limitations when using the Amazon Sales Channel for Adobe Commerce and Magento Open Source.
 ---

-# Best practices and imitations for [!DNL Amazon Sales Channel]
+# Best practices and limitations for [!DNL Amazon Sales Channel]

 Best practices include: